Skip to content

 Common mistakes in the first 30 days

-Not looping in the team
+Not telling the team

 Tweaking the cancellation policy every week